Jupiter's ultraviolet auroral bridge: the influence of the solar wind on polar auroral morphology: Methods

-Bridges are defined as arcs that connect the day-side active region to the main emission via the polar collar (though they may not span this gap fully).
-This implies that they must traverse a significant ($>$50 R$_{J}$) radial distance in the magnetosphere, since the main emission is surmised to originate from a region between 20 and 40~R$_{J}$ from Jupiter \citep{cowley+bunce:2001}, whereas the active region is firmly within the polar aurora and hence maps to more distant regions of the magnetosphere.
+Bridges are defined as arcs that connect the day-side active region to the ME via the polar collar (though they may not span this gap fully).
+This implies that they must traverse a significant ($>$50 R$_{J}$) radial distance in the magnetosphere, since the ME is surmised to originate from a region between 20 and 40~R$_{J}$ from Jupiter \citep{cowley+bunce:2001}, whereas the active region is firmly within the polar aurora and hence maps to more distant regions of the magnetosphere.
 This behaviour can be leveraged to automatically detect auroral arcs that are likely to be bridges.
 The details of this method are described in Appendix A of the supplementary material.
-Briefly, a number of fixed-radius contours are magnetically mapped from the magnetosphere to the ionosphere, and the locations where auroral arcs cross these contours are used as starting points to follow the shape of each arc in the ionosphere, as indicated in Figure \ref{fig:bridge_detection}a.
+Briefly, a number of fixed-radius contours are magnetically mapped from the magnetosphere to the ionosphere, and the locations where auroral arcs cross these contours are used as starting points to follow the shape of each arc in the ionosphere.
 Random-forest filtering is used alongside manual bridge-arc designations to remove artefacts of the method.
-An example of the results of this filtering is given in Figure \ref{fig:bridge_detection}b.
-Full details of the HST visits analysed and their detected bridge counts/lengths after filtering are given in Table C.1 of the supplementary material.
+An example of the detected arcs after this filtering is given in Figure \ref{fig:bridge_detection}.